LettError/editThatNextMaster/README.md

 * Between space windows it copies the preview text and preview font size.
 * Between font windows it maintains glyph selection, current sort query and smart group selection.
 * If glyphs are missing a window will list them and offer the possibility to make the glyphs.
+* The order in which these scripts woosh through the fonts: alphabetically sorted filepaths.
+Unsaved fonts with no path will be ignored.

 # Add Glyphs Panel